florishafkenscheid/dotfiles/README.md

 The theme is based on the Dune movies, focussing on the vibrant oranges used in the cinematography.

+> [!IMPORTANT]
+> These files are symlinked to the right place using [GNU Stow](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html).

 ## Progress
 > [!NOTE]
 > ↩️ means somehow linked to the next point, ⏳ means currently WIP.